Mohammed Ponir

 Mohammed Poniruzzaman Ponir (মোহাম্মদ পনিরুজ্জামান পনির; born 7 August 1969), known simply as Ponir, is a retired Bangladeshi football player and coach.

 Club career

 Ponir represented Lalbagh SC from 1980 to 1984, during which the club won the Third Division in 1981.
 He debuted in the First Division with Sadharan Bima CSC in 1985.
 Ponir's performances with Fakirerpool YMC from 1988 to 1990 earned him a move to Brothers Union prior to the 1991 BTC Club Cup.
 Following the tournament, he was recruited by Kolkata Mohammedan and represented the team in the Calcutta First Division League in 1991, before returning to Brothers Union.
 In 1995, Ponir joined Dhaka Mohammedan and represented the club until his retirement in 2000.
+He also captained the team in the 1997–98 season.
 In his final year, he also represented the club in the 2000 National League.

 International career

 Ponir represented the Bangladesh national team from 1991 to 1999.
 He was also part of the team that won gold at the 1999 South Asian Games in Kathmandu, Nepal.